 Approximately 77% of Americans suffer from at least one long-term health challenge, such as cancer; heart, kidney and lung disease; or Alzheimer’s, diabetes and stroke.
 Drive for a Cure provides critical resources for patient care and treatment as well as the research needed to find cures and save lives.

-You can help fight the deadliest diseases affecting the most Americans:
+Together we can help fight the deadliest diseases affecting most Americans, including:

 Maxwell was diagnosed before birth with hypoplastic left heart syndrome (HLHS), a birth defect where the left-side of the heart is underdeveloped, affecting normal blood flow.
 It can be fatal if untreated.
 Maxwell’s prenatal diagnosis gave his parents the chance to meet with cardiologists and surgeons and intervene early.
 After birth, he remained hospitalized on a feeding tube for over a month.